Iranian external operations: Sleeper cells

-Following the United States strikes on Iranian nuclear sites, security experts in the US issued warning concerning Iranian sleeper cells operatives are a serious threat for national security.
-Unlike lone attackers who act on impulse, sleeper agents train abroad, then secretly enter the counrty, waiting for orders based on global political events.
+Following the 2025 United States strikes on Iranian nuclear sites, security experts in the US issued warning concerning Iranian sleeper cells operatives are a serious threat for national security.
+Unlike lone attackers who act on impulse, sleeper agents train abroad, then secretly enter the country, waiting for orders based on global political events.
 The experts claim that these cells can execute attacks in several locations, using drones.

-By 26 June, U.S. Immigration and Customs Enforcement had arrested 130 and detained 670 Iranian nationals throughout the country amid heightened security concerns over Iranian sleeper cell activity and potential retaliatory terror attacks in response to the strikes.
+By 26 June 2025, U.S. Immigration and Customs Enforcement had arrested 130 and detained 670 Iranian nationals throughout the country amid heightened security concerns over Iranian sleeper cell activity and potential retaliatory terror attacks in response to the strikes.

+In May 2026, it was reported that Ivanka Trump was targeted in Iran backed assassination plot, as a revenge for the killing of Iranian commander Qasem Soleimani.
+According to many news sources Iraqi suspect Mohammad Baqer Saad Dawood Al-Saadi who has ties to Iran-backed militias and the IRGC was arrested by authorities after they uncovered threats and reported plans involving Trump's Florida home.

 Mexico

-On November 2025, it was reported according to US official, that an assassination plot on Einat Kranz Neiger, Israeli ambassador to Mexico.
-The plot was initiated by an Iranian elite unit and the Iranian Revolutionary Guard Corps’ (IRGC) Quds Force.
+In November 2025, an unnamed US official said that Mexican authorities had thwarted an Iranian assassination plot targeting Einat Kranz Neiger, the Israeli ambassador to Mexico.
+The plot was allegedly initiated by an Iranian elite unit and the Iranian Revolutionary Guard Corps’ (IRGC) Quds Force.
 Israel's Foreign Minister thanked Mexican authorities for thwarting the plot.